Classical Verification of Quantum Computations in Linear Time: Quantum Computation Verification: Problem Set-up

 \subsection{Our Notion of RSPV}

 We define our RSPV as follows.
 The target state, where the client holds phase tuple $\theta^{(1)}\theta^{(2)}\cdots \theta^{(L)}$, and server holds \eqref{eq:24}, could be written jointly as

-The RSPV protocol for \eqref{eq:cqtarget} takes a gadget number $L$ and a security parameter $\kappa$ as inputs. \begin{defn}[Correctness of RSPV] We say an RSPV for a target state defined in \eqref{eq:cqtarget} has correctness in QROM if in the honest setting: \begin{itemize} \item The server could make the client outputs $\fpass$ with probability $\geq \frac{9}{10}-\fneg(\kappa)$; \item In the honest setting, conditioned on the client outputs $\fpass$, with probability $\geq 1-\fneg(\kappa)$ the joint state of the client and the server is \eqref{eq:cqtarget}. \end{itemize} \end{defn} To define the verifiability, we note the purified target state could be written as
+The RSPV protocol for \eqref{eq:cqtarget} takes a gadget number $1^L$ and a security parameter $1^\kappa$ as inputs. \begin{defn}[Correctness of RSPV] We say an RSPV for a target state defined in \eqref{eq:cqtarget} has correctness in QROM if in the honest setting: \begin{itemize} \item The server could make the client outputs $\fpass$ with probability $\geq \frac{9}{10}-\fneg(\kappa)$; \item In the honest setting, conditioned on the client outputs $\fpass$, with probability $\geq 1-\fneg(\kappa)$ the joint state of the client and the server is \eqref{eq:cqtarget}. \end{itemize} \end{defn} To define the verifiability, we note the purified target state could be written as

 \begin{defn}[Verifiability of RSPV] The operators in this definition are implicitly parameterized by the security parameter $\kappa$.
-We say an RSPV protocol $\fRSPV$ with target state \eqref{eq:target} has verifiability in QROM if for any polynomial time adversary $\fAdv$, there exists an operation $\fSim^\fAdv$ (where the superscript means it could depend on the code of $\fAdv$) that operates on the server side of \eqref{eq:target}, could query the random oracle, could write into the transcript registers and could disgard registers to the environment, such that:
+We say an RSPV protocol $\fRSPV$ with target state \eqref{eq:target} has verifiability in QROM if for any polynomial time adversary $\fAdv$, there exists a server-side operation $\fSim^{\fAdv}$ such that:

-where the distinguisher in the indistinguishability symbol could operate on the client\footnote{More naturally we can define the distinguisher to only has access to the $\btheta^{(1)}\cdots\btheta^{(L)}$ registers shown in \eqref{eq:target} for the client-side access.
-But we do not put this condition here for simplicity, and this is fine: we could always assume in the end of the protocol $\fRSPV$ the client disgards all the temporary registers (that are used during the protocol execution) into the environment, and only keeps the phase tuple registers in \eqref{eq:target}.}, the transcript and the server, take the client-side registers and the transcript registers read-only, and is of polynomial time with polynomial random oracle queries.
+where the distinguisher in the indistinguishability symbol could operate on the client-side registers\footnote{More naturally we can define the distinguisher to only has access to the $\btheta^{(1)}\cdots\btheta^{(L)}$ registers shown in \eqref{eq:target} for the client-side access.
+But we do not put this condition here for simplicity, and this is fine: we could always assume in the end of the protocol $\fRSPV$ the client disgards all the temporary registers (that are used during the protocol execution) into the environment, and only keeps the phase tuple registers in \eqref{eq:target}.}, the transcript and the server-side systems, only has read-only access to the client and the transcript, and is of polynomial time with polynomial random oracle queries.

-\end{defn} \paragraph{Remark} We will make $\kappa$ implicit in the remaining definitions and theorems and will not repeat it every time.
+\end{defn} We clarify that $\fSim$ in the definition above could query the random oracle, could write into the transcript registers and could disgard registers to the environment, and is not required to be in polynomial time.
+(It is desirable to have this property, but we do not aim at it in this work.) \paragraph{Remark} We will make $\kappa$ implicit in the remaining definitions and theorems and will not repeat it every time.